iPhone XS review: Great phone. Nice camera. But wait for iPhone XR

 That was Apple's gamble for its 10th-anniversary iPhone, and it paid off.
 The radically redesigned handset was priced at $1,000 -- unprecedented for a mainstream phone -- and it's been the best-selling phone in the company's line since.

 For an encore, Apple has multiplied the offerings.
 The new X line now has three models, all with Face ID, all with large screens.
-And two of the three still come at laptop-level prices: the 5.8-inch iPhone XS and the 6.5-inch iPhone XS Max, which start at $999 and $1,099, respectively.
+And two of the three still come at laptop-level prices: the 5.8-inch iPhone XS and the 6.5-inch iPhone XS Max ($1,099 at Apple), which start at $999 and $1,099, respectively.
 (Apple wants you to pronounce it like "tennis".
 Most people will pronounce it like "excess.")

 The iPhone XS and XS Max follow in the footsteps of S-year iPhones -- they're faster, with better camera hardware that will make everyday photography more professional-looking.
 But except for dual SIM support, there isn't a brand-new feature like Touch ID or 3D Touch this time.
 And, unlike past camera differences between the smaller and Plus-sized phones, the XS Max and XS are spec-identical.
 You're only choosing between "large" and "extra large," and the bit of battery and extra screen real estate that come with it.